2015–16 PAOK FC season

 The 2015–16 season was PAOK's 90th in existence and the club's 57th consecutive season in the top flight of Greek football.
-The team will enter the Greek Cup in the Second Round and will also compete in UEFA Europa League starting from the Group stage.
+The team entered the Greek Cup in the Second Round and competed in UEFA Europa League starting from the second qualifying round.

-On 18 June 2015, Igor Tudor become PAOK's manager after signing a three-year contract.
+On 18 June 2015, Igor Tudor became PAOK's manager after signing a three-year contract.
 In 2016, he was sacked after poor results.
 Vladimir Ivić was appointed his successor.